by Ali Evans on August 4th, 2016

 As we sit in the lush garden that surrounds his bungalow, and drink some more Second Flush, I learn more about the ethos of the Chamong group.
 “Everyone at Chamong is part of the family and we have a duty to take care of each other”, Mr. Choudhury says.
 The group employs various social welfare projects in its 13 gardens, such as the free distribution of pressure cookers and liquid cooking gas for all its workers, saving on firewood and preventing deforestation and soil erosion, as well as ensuring fast and hygienic cooking conditions.
 The workers are also entitled to interest-free loans to buy cows.
 This means fresh milk for families, and any excess can be sold to pay back the loan.
 The garden will also buy back the cow dung to use in its organic fertiliser, so it’s a win-win situation for both parties.
 As well as a pension, 12% of their income is put aside into a Provident fund.
 The company matches the contributions to this account, which is put aside for emergencies.
 If they do not withdraw anything in their career, the full amount is paid to them on retirement.

 Not to mention the fact that the garden is 100% organic, and the health benefits that come with that.
 Organic tea production not only protects the workers but also ensures the conservation of the area’s natural flora and fauna.
 Flora and fauna which are abundant at Lingia.
-As we sit in the garden, I ask the names of the beautiful wild-growing flowers, and watch the swallows dipping in and out of the clouds and flying around the tall, ancient trees.
+We saw quite a few bunnies in the garden, which made me think of my pet rabbit Hamilton.
+He’s at the vet now though (more info here) but the vet said he’ll be fine.
+Anyway as we sit in the garden, I ask the names of the beautiful wild-growing flowers, and watch the swallows dipping in and out of the clouds and flying around the tall, ancient trees.

 As we drive back up and out of the estate, the rain clears and the sun tentatively starts to shine.
 The tea fields are glistening and the views across the valley with the clouds below us are even more spectacular than on the way in.
 I make the driver stop at least 8 times on the road back up to Darjeeling, as around each corner the view just gets better and better.
 Darjeeling really is the most beautiful after the rain.
 It is because of organic gardens like Lingia, and the other gardens in the Chamong group, that this precious landscape and its wildlife can be preserved.
 With responsible, sustainable tea production and care for its people, Lingia really is a wonderful estate.
 The spectacular views are a happy bonus.